LibRerank-Community/LibRerank/README.md

 ```
 bash example/run_reranker.sh
 ```
-Model parameters can be set by using a config file, and specify its file path at `--setting_path`, e.g., `bash example/run_ranker.sh --setting_path config`.
+Model parameters can be set by using a config file, and specify its file path at `--setting_path`, e.g., `python run_ranker.py --setting_path config`.
 The config files for the different models can be found in `example/config`.
 Moreover, model parameters can also be directly set from the command line.
 The supported parameters are listed as follows.
 ##### Parameters of `run_ranker.py`

 ##### Parameters of `run_reranker.py`